Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Theoretical Analysis of Implicit Under-Parameterization

 for $r = 1, \cdots, \min_{i=1}^{N-1} d_i$, where $\bu_r(k, t)$ and $\bv_r(k, t)$ denote the left and right singular vectors of the feature matrix, $\bW_\phi(k, t)$, respectively. \end{proposition}

-Solving the differential equation~(\ref{eqn:sing_val_diff_eqn}) tells us that larger singular values will evolve at a exponentially faster rate than smaller singular values (as we also formally show in Appendix~\ref{app:rank_decrease_sl}) and the difference in their magnitudes disproportionately increase with increasing $t$.
+Solving the differential equation~(\ref{eqn:sing_val_diff_eqn}) indicates that {larger singular values will evolve at a exponentially faster rate than smaller singular values (as we also formally show in Appendix~\ref{app:rank_decrease_sl}) and the difference in their magnitudes disproportionately increase with increasing $t$}.
 This behavior also occurs empirically, illustrated in the figure on the right~(also see \Figref{fig:sing_val_all}), where larger singular values are orders of magnitude larger than smaller singular values.
-Hence, the effective rank of the features, $\srank_\delta(\bW_\phi(k, t))$, will decrease with more gradient steps \emph{within} a fitting iteration $k$.
+Hence, the effective rank, $\srank_\delta(\bW_\phi(k, t))$, will decrease with more gradient steps \emph{within} a fitting iteration $k$.

-\textbf{Explaining implicit under-parameterization across fitting iterations.} Since gradient descent within a fitting iteration has an implicit bias towards solutions with low effective rank, we can express the solution obtained at the end of a fitting iteration $k$ as (with $\lambda_k > 0$)

-This provides an abstraction to analyze the evolution of $\srank_\delta(\bW_\phi)$ across fitting iterations.
-Before considering the full bootstrapping setting, we first analyze the self-training setting, when the target values are equal to the previous Q-values, $y_k(\bs, \ba) = Q_{k-1}(\bs, \ba) = \bW_N(k-1, T) \bW_\phi(k-1, T)[\bs;\ba]$.
-Since just copying over weights from iteration $k-1$ to $k$ attains zero TD error without increasing effective rank, the optimal solution $\bW_\phi(k, T)$ for Equation~\ref{eqn:closed_form} must attain a smaller value of $\srank_\delta(\bW_\phi(k, t))$.
-This tradeoff between Bellman error and $\srank_\delta(\bW_\phi)$ is also observed in practice~(\emph{c.f.} Figure~\ref{fig:online_problem}~(middle) and Figure~\ref{fig:expressivity}).
-Applying this argument inductively implies that $\srank_\delta(\bW_\phi(k, t))$ decreases with increasing $k$, right from the start~(\ie\ $k=0$) with self-training.

-\textbf{Case with bootstrapped updates in RL.} In the RL setting, the target values are now given by $y_k(\bs, \ba) = r(\bs, \ba) + \gamma P^\pi Q_{k-1}(\bs, \ba)$.
-Unlike the self-training setting, $y_k(\bs, \ba)$ is not directly expressible as a function of the previous $\bW_\phi(k, T)$ due to additional reward and dynamics transformations, and the rank of the solution to Equation~\ref{eqn:closed_form} may increase initially.
-However, as the value function gets closer to the Bellman fixed point, the learning dynamics begins to resemble the self-training regime, since the target values approach the previous value iterate $\by_k \approx \bQ_{k-1}$.
-As learning approaches this regime, the rank decrease phenomenon discussed above begins to occur and under-parameterization emerges.
-This insight is captured by our next result, which shows rank decrease when target values are sufficiently close to the previous value estimate (\eg near convergence).